-- d) Inspection of Pipe at Excavations: Except for pipe coated with non-shielding coatings (fusion-bonded or liquid-applied epoxy coatings) and excavations performed in accordance with 49 CFR 192.614(c), FGT must directly examine the pipe for SCC using non-destructive examination methods appropriate for the type of pipe and integrity threat conditions in the ditch.
-FGT must use appropriate methods for crack detection, such as phased array ultrasonic testing (PAUT), inverse wavefield extrapolation (IWEX), or magnetic particle inspection (MPI), when an extended special permit segment is uncovered, and the coating has been identified as poor during the pipeline examination.
+(MPI),30 when an extended special permit segment is uncovered, and the coating has been identified as poor during the pipeline examination.
 Visual inspection is not sufficient to determine "poor coating."
 FGT must "jeep" the excavated segment to determine the coating condition.
 Examples of "poor coating" include, but are not limited to, a coating that has become damaged and is losing adhesion to the pipe which is shown by falling off the pipe and/or shields the CP.
-FGT must keep coating records at all excavation locations in the special permit inspection area to demonstrate the coating condition. - e) Discovery of SCC: If FGT discovers SCC activity by any means within the extended special permit segment in similar pipe vintage (manufacturer, manufacturing time or age, diameter, wall thickness, grade, and seam type) and pipe coating vintage (in accordance with 49 CFR 192.917(e)), or the extended special permit segment has had an in-service or hydrostatic test SCC failure or leak, the special permit segment must be further assessed and mitigated, within
+FGT must keep coating records31 at all excavation locations in the special permit inspection area to demonstrate the coating condition.

+e) Discovery of SCC: If FGT discovers SCC32 activity by any means within the extended special permit segment in similar pipe vintage (manufacturer, manufacturing time or age, diameter, wall thickness, grade, and seam type) and pipe coating vintage (in accordance with 49 CFR 192.917(e)), or the extended special permit segment has had an in-service or hydrostatic test SCC failure or leak,33 the special permit segment must be further assessed and mitigated, within 18 months of finding SCC and reassessed every five (5) calendar years or less34 based upon the evaluated growth of the SCC, using one (1) of the following methods:

-&lt;sup>26 When MPI finds cracking, another method must be used to size the crack unless the crack can be completely ground out and still meet the pipeline MAOP.
+When MPI finds cracking, another method must be used to size the crack unless the crack can be completely ground out and still meet the pipeline MAOP.

-&lt;sup>27 The records must include, at a minimum, a description of FGT's detection procedures, records of finding, and mitigation procedures implemented for the excavation.
+31 The records must include, at a minimum, a description of FGT's detection procedures, records of finding, and mitigation procedures implemented for the excavation.

-&lt;sup>28 "SCC" activity shall be defined as greater than 20 percent wall thickness depth and 2-inches in length.
+^{32 &}quot;SCC" activity shall be defined as greater than 20 percent wall thickness depth and 2-inches in length.

-&lt;sup>29 For all in-service and pressure test failures, FGT must perform a root cause analysis, including the metallurgical examination of the failed pipe, to determine if the failure is caused by a systemic or non-systemic issue.
+For all in-service and pressure test failures, FGT must perform a root cause analysis, including the metallurgical examination of the failed pipe, to determine if the failure is caused by a systemic or non-systemic issue.
 FGT must provide the written results of this root cause analysis to the Director, PHMSA Southwest Region, within 90 days of the failure and must submit a copy of the root cause analysis to the Director, PHMSA Engineering and Research Division.